code-z2/inst-paymaster/README.md

 - satisfy
     ![satisfy](./public/12_ContractShow.png)
-satisy is meant make sure tht a paymaster is satisfied with a user before agreeing to offset the gas fees. according to the cust validation checks set during ployment. the paymaster makes sure that a user meets all criterion before be allowed to use ethereum for free.
+satisfy is meant make sure that a paymaster is satisfied with a user before agreeing to offset the gas fees.
+According to the cust validation checks set during ployment.
+The paymaster makes sure that a user meets all criterion before be allowed to use ethereum for free.
 - store
     ![store 1](./public/10_ContractShow.png)
-a storage contract that is meant to hold the address and offchain metadata of all paymasters. basically creating an easy way to access any paymaster the getter functions also define a way to access any paymaster from a front end.
+A storage contract that is meant to hold the address and offchain metadata of all paymasters.
+Basically creating an easy way to access any paymaster the getter functions also define a way to access any paymaster from a front end.
     ![store 1](./public/11_ContractShow.png)